-- If a medical diagnosis is required, Form 127 - "Medical Certificate" filled out by a doctor specializing in the child's disability, must be attached.
+- If a medical diagnosis is required, a Form 127 - "Medical Certificate" filled out by a doctor specializing in the child's disability, must be attached.
 The form must include medical information, a clear diagnosis and a date from which the diagnosis is valid.
 (For a list of situations in which form 127 is required see the Tax Authority website.)

 - For a child referred for special education because of a severe learning disability, the notification sent to the parents regarding the placement committee decision to refer the child to special education (see sample notification) mjust be submitted.
 Documentation that the child actually learns in that special education framework is not necessary.

 - For adult General Disability Pension recipients - Documentation from the National Insurance Institute indicating the rate of incapacity (74% and higher) and entitlement to the pension (Form 3286 - Section A).
 This documentation may be requested by calling the call center: , and it will be sent by mail.